 Certain expressions are symptomatic of what is likely to be a mistake made by the programmer.
 The statement is not contrary to the language standard but is unlikely to be intended.
 The statement may have no effect and effectively is a null statement or may introduce an unintended side-effect.
-A common example is the use of = in an if expression in C-based languages where the programmer meant to do an equality test using the == operator.
-Other easily confused operators in C-based languages are the logical operators such as && for the bitwise operator &, or vice versa.
+A common example arises in languages that use "==" for equality and "=" for assignment and allow assignments as expressions: the use of = in a Boolean expression where the programmer intended to perform an equality test using ==”.
+Other easily confused operators in languages are the logical operators such as && for the bitwise operator &, or vice versa.
 It is valid and possible that the programmer intended to do an assignment within the if expression, but due to this being a common error, a programmer doing so would be using a poor programming practice.
 A less likely occurrence, but still possible is the substitution of == for = in what is supposed to be an assignment statement, but which effectively becomes a null statement.
 These mistakes may survive testing only to manifest themselves in deployed code where they may be maliciously exploited.

-Cross reference
+Related coding guidelines

 CWE[8]: